Stable group theory and approximate subgroups

 The fourth clause suggests a kind of topological nilpotence.
 Note that (4) implies that $[X_1,X_1] \subseteq X_1$.
 For a set of generators of a finite simple group, this in itself seems to be a curious property.

 The use of the structure theory of locally compact groups here follows Gromov \cite{gromov}.
-The bridge to locally compact groups appears to be a related but different one: Gromov's is metric, while ours is measure-theoretic.
+But the bridge to locally compact groups is a different one: Gromov's is metric, while ours is measure-theoretic.